 That second, the girl in question crossed the market square with her friend.
 When she moved closer to the thief, Loric cursed.

-Brannon watched as the thief focused on Phoebe and her friend.
+Brannon watched horrified as the thief focused on Phoebe and her friend.
 They each had a small pouch hanging from their waist and the closer they got to him, the more nervous Brannon became.

-“The thief has single Phoebe and her friend out, he’ll rob them.”
+“The thief has singled Phoebe and her friend out; he’s planning to rob them.”

 Loric grabbed Brannon’s arm.
 “Wait, we don’t know that.”

-“He’s a thief, they have money, he will rob them,” Brannon maintained.
+“He’s a thief, they have money, he’ll rob them,” Brannon maintained.

 “If we break cover, they’ll know we are on to them.”

 “And Valcat only entrusted us with this task because Latmus put a good word in for us.
 If we break cover, we’ll have Latmus to deal with.”

 “So what, you want me to stand here and let the thief accost them?”